Behavior Trees and State Machines in Robotics Applications: Conclusion

 \section{Conclusion}

 \looseness=-1 We presented a study of behavior-tree and state-machine DSLs, and of their use in \chg{open-source ROS} robotics appli\-cations.
-We systematically compared the concepts available in popular \bt \chg{DSLs} and contrasted them with well-established \chg{DSLs} for \chg{reactive modeling}---the language of state-machines.
-We mined open-source projects from code repositories and extracted their behavior-tree and state-machine models from their codebases. \chg{We analyzed \chg{the structure of a sample of these models}, as well as how they use the concepts and how they reuse model code, and which what reuse mechanisms.} We contribute a dataset of models in an online appendix\,\cite{appendix:online}, together with scripts and additional data.
+We systematically compared the concepts available in popular behavior-tree \chg{DSLs} and contrasted them with well-established \chg{DSLs} for \chg{reactive modeling}---the language of state machines.
+We mined open-source projects from code repositories and extracted the behavior-tree and state-machine models from their codebases.
+We analyzed the structure of a sample of these models, as well as how they use the concepts and how they reuse model code.
+We contribute a dataset of models in an online appendix\,\cite{appendix:online}, together with scripts and additional data.